burtvadr/Portable-Flatpak/README.md

 ## 3. My Solution: The ideal portable application

-Use a flexible logic driven that acts as middleware between the user and Package, on this case Flatpak. your one click* `runner` is a engine: it detects its own location, handles names, new locations, detects use cases and launches the application. you can name the `runner` whatever you want
+Use a flexible logic that acts as middleware between the user and Package, on this case Flatpak. your one click* `runner` is a engine: it detects its own location, handles names, new locations, detects use cases and launches the application. you can name the `runner` whatever you want

 ### 3.1 Core Philosophy